rdlauer/articles/nativescript/convert-cordova/post.md

 # Migrating from Cordova to NativeScript

 Have you ever seen the depressingly true "time/money/energy" diagram?
 No?

 Now you have:

 ![time money energy](time-money-energy.png)

-Many of us adults are actively giving up time (being at work) in exchange for money.
+Many of us are actively giving up time (being at work) in exchange for money.
 (I think the energy meter should be half-full, but that's beside the point ☺️.)
-We are forced to make compromises throughout our lives. **Why should our mobile development life be any different?**
+We are forced to make compromises to live day-to-day, so why should we expect our mobile development life be any different?

-In lieu of "time/money/energy", mobile developers are balancing "cross-platform/web skills/native performance".
-The problem is that we want it all, and we want it now.
+**In lieu of "time/money/energy", mobile developers are balancing "cross-platform/web skills/native performance".** The problem is that we want it all, and we want it now.

 *And what is it exactly we want?*